 Walking down the mountain, the disciples must have been in shock.
-They didn't want the moment to end - Peter's response made that so clear...
-"Wait, don't go, I'll build dwellings for all of you, please don't leave."
+They didn't want the moment to end - Peter's response made that so clear... "wait, don't go, I'll build dwellings for all of you, please don't leave."
 Yet in the blink of an eye, it was over.
 That's just how life is, isn't it?
 There are moments we want to hold on to forever, and we can't.
 People die.
 Jobs end.
 Relationships end.
+Rectors retire.
 We lose our health, our independence or maybe just our self-confidence.
-That's something of what it is to be human.
+But that's something of what it is to be human.
 Dying and rising, dying and rising, dying and rising.
-And still, it's natural to want to cling to the glorious times, the gentle times, the easy times, the times when God feels close.
+And still, it's natural to want to cling to the glorious times, the gentle times, the easy times, the times when all seems right with the world, the times when God feels close.
 That's what was going on, on that mountain top you know.
 God came so close... and when that happened, the disciples had one of those experiences that changes everything - not just for them, but for us too.
 Here on this final Sunday of Epiphany, before we depart the season of brightness and light for the penitential shadows of Lent, we are graced with a glimpse of God's glory, offered one last magnificent epiphany, so we can remember that God breaks through even in the midst of the hard parts.

-In those times when we feel like everything's coming apart, God gives us a glimpse of glory so we can find what we need to get through.
-God's glory comes in so many forms - in the small kindness of a new friend or complete stranger, in the opportunity to use our gifts and give what we have, in children's laughter, in cups of tea, in friends, a walk in the woods, an unpretentious pen and ink drawing or any other simple recognition of God's love and faithfulness.
+I know that some of us feel like the whole wide world is coming apart just now.
+But in this very moment, and at every poignant moment, God gives us a glimpse of glory so we can find what we need to get through.
+We have to pay attention, to make quiet and empty spaces for God to come to us, but when we do, we see that God's glory comes in so many forms - in the small kindness of a new friend or complete stranger, in the opportunity to use our gifts and give what we have, in children's laughter, in cups of tea, in friends, or a walk in the woods, in an unpretentious pen and ink drawing or any other simple recognition of God's love and faithfulness.
 Like the disciples, we live with uncertainty.
 But God's love is certain.